Shropshire: County extent

 The border with Wales was defined in the 16th century – the hundreds of Oswestry (including Oswestry town) and Pimhill (including Wem) and part of Chirbury had prior to the Laws in Wales Act formed various Lordships in the Welsh Marches.

 The present day ceremonial county boundary is almost the same as the historic one.
 Notably there has been the removal of several exclaves and enclaves.
 The largest of the exclaves was Halesowen, which became part of Worcestershire in 1844 (and is now part of the West Midlands county), and the largest of the enclaves was Herefordshire's Farlow in South Shropshire, also transferred in 1844, to Shropshire.
 Alterations have been made on Shropshire's border with all neighbouring English counties over the centuries.
 Gains have been made to the south of Ludlow (from Herefordshire), to the north of Shifnal (from Staffordshire) and to the north (from Cheshire) and south (from Staffordshire) of Market Drayton.
 The county has lost land in two places – to Staffordshire and Worcestershire.

-Geography

 Geographically, Shropshire is divisible into two distinct halves – north and south.
 The county has a highly diverse geology.
 The West Midlands Green Belt extends into eastern Shropshire, covering an area north from Highley, to the east of Bridgnorth, north to the eastern side of Telford, leaving Shropshire eastwards alongside the A5.
 This encompasses Shifnal, Cosford and Albrighton, and various other villages paralleling Dudley and Wolverhampton.